 5.1.2 IP Connectivity

 IP Connectivity provides a media plane for exchange of any kind of IP data between IP applications.
 These IP applications may reside on external non-3GPP hosts connected via an IP interface to the MCData UE that incorporates the MCData client, or they may be running on the MCData UE.
-The participating MCData and the controlling MCData functions shall be in the path of the data exchange between the authorized MC Data users.
+The participating MCData function and the controlling MCData functions may be in the path of the data exchange between the authorized MC Data users.

 5.2 Functional entities for SDS